TNolan01/player_track/README.md

 </p>
 <br>

-<li>The team selection form displays the the game information, date and opposition.
+<li>The team selection form displays the game information, date and opposition.
 The admin selects a player from the drop down list, selects if the player is 'starting' or a 'sub'.
-The manager also selects the players jersey number which is between 1 and 25.
+The admin also selects the players jersey number which is between 1 and 25.
 Once a player is selected, their name appears on the formset over the dropdown menu.
 This is done via JavaScript.
 The name displays in <span style="color:rgba(13, 9, 230, 0.788); font-weight:bold">blue</span>.</li>

 <br>
 <p align="center" width="100%">